 Construction Quality

 Throughout the course of our evaluation, we extensively wore these jackets and put them through rigorous real-world scenarios, including backpacking trips, daily bike commutes, hiking, splitboarding, running errands, and doing chores.
 We hiked wearing backpacks to determine durability from rubbing.
-We conducted rapid, repetitive zipper tests to test their performance.
-We twisted and pulled at the seams.
+We conducted rapid, repetitive zipper tests, and we twisted and pulled at the seams.
 Additionally, we conducted thorough research on the materials used and carefully examined the construction for any potential weak spots that could lead to failure down the road.

 The Arc'teryx Beta SL is an outstanding rain jacket with thoughtful and durable features that allow you to customize the jacket to your body shape.

 We were impressed with the quality construction and components in the Patagonia Granite Crest as well.
-Its three-layer 30-denier ripstop fabric was abrasion-resistant through the testing process, and it is made of 100% post-consumer recycled nylon from fishing nets.
+Its three-layer 30D ripstop fabric was abrasion-resistant through our testing process, and we like that it's made from 100% post-consumer recycled nylon from fishing nets.

 The Patagonia Granite Crest features an excellent construction quality thats tough to beat.
 The jacket stows into its own pocket, features 13 inch pit vents, a chest pocket, all within a 3-layer H2No fabric with a PFC-free DWR finish that will offer performance for many adventures to come.